-- Should be maintained for animals such as horses and USDA-regulated non-rodents when treated as individuals. - Should be maintained for animals undergoing any anesthetic episode (except castrations and dehorning of cattle).

-Records of terminal surgical procedures must include, at a minimum, the following information:

-- Identity of the animal.

-- Date of the procedure.

-- Type of procedure.

-- Pre and intra-operative medications including the name, dose, and route.
+- Should be maintained for animals undergoing any anesthetic episode (except castrations and dehorning of cattle).
+For further detail, see the UMD IACUC standard on Anesthetic Procedure Recordkeeping - 4.
+Records of terminal surgical procedures must include, at a minimum, the following information: - Identity of the animal. - Date of the procedure. - Type of procedure. - Pre and intra-operative medications including the name, dose, and route.